jezze/berk/README.md

 ### Looking at results

-Remember the id you got from your the exec command in the previous section?
-To look at the status of it you can run:
+Remember the job id you got from your the exec command in the previous section?
+This is also known as a refspec.

+To look at the status of your job you can run:

-    $ berk show -i <id>
+    $ berk show <id>

-Or to just show the latest one, which in this case will give you the same result:
+But if you are only interested in the latest job you can ommit the id, and you will get the same result:

     $ berk show

-You can also use the special reference HEAD just like in git:
+You can also use the special reference HEAD just like in git.
+You also do not need to supply the full id, Here are some examples:

-    $ berk show -i HEAD
+    $ berk show HEAD
+    $ berk show HEAD~1
-    $ berk show -i HEAD~1
+    $ berk show HEAD HEAD~1
+    $ berk show 8219a1c8
+    $ berk show c78aa HEAD~12

-To inspect all executions that have taken place, instead of just one, run:
+To inspect all executions that have taken place you can run:

     $ berk log

 Each remote of each execution will have it's own unique sequence number referred to as a run number.
 In our case you should see two runs called 0 and 1 because we previously used two remotes in our execution.

-To look at the output for each remote you can do:
+To look at the output for each remote, for the latest job, you can do:

     $ berk show -r 0 -o
     $ berk show -r 1 -o